misyltoad/gitgud/README.md

     * Cleaning up a git repo.

 Useful for git newbies or if you want to make your scripts a little simpler.

+It should also be fairly portable as it is written in Rust.

+*This application requires git to be installed and in the PATH.*